OWASP/www-project-desktop-app-security-top-10/tab_detailed_DesktopTop10.md

 <br/><br/>
 # <a name="da8" > DA8 - Poor Code Quality </a>
 ### Description:
 Application build without following secure code practices.
-Issues such as but not limited to Presence of dead code or test data in release build Poor memory management
+Issues such as but not limited to:
+- Presence of dead code or test data in release build
+- Poor memory management
-Lack of binary protection
+- Lack of binary protection
-Unobfuscated code
+- Unobfuscated code
-Missing code signing and verification
+- Missing code signing and verification

 ### Exploitability Rational: